 Summary: Community mobility dropped by as much as 50 percent during the April stay-at-home order.
-Mobility has recovered to retail and recreation places, but for workplaces, it remains significantly lower than baseline levels.
-In December, mobility to the workplace declined significantly, as would be expected, during the holidays.
+Mobility has recovered to retail and recreation places, but for workplaces, it is significantly lower than baseline levels in Larimer County but has recovered in Weld County..